Las Cruces, New Mexico: Government

-In the November 2019 municipal election, Ranked Choice Voting was used for the first time.
+In the November 2019 municipal election, ranked-choice voting was used for the first time.

 Education

 Public schools

-Public schools are in the Las Cruces Public School District, which covers the city of Las Cruces as well as White Sands Missile Range, the settlement of Doña Ana, and the town of Mesilla.
+Public schools are in the Las Cruces Public School District, which covers the city of Las Cruces, as well as White Sands Missile Range, the settlement of Doña Ana, and the town of Mesilla.
 The system has 26 elementary schools, nine middle schools, and six high schools.
 Of the high schools, Rio Grande Preparatory is an alternative high school.

-There are four charter schools within the Las Cruces Public Schools.
+Four charter schools are within the Las Cruces Public Schools.
 Alma d'arte is a high school with a focus on an integrated arts curriculum.
 Las Montañas is a charter high school that opened in fall 2007 and caters to at-risk students.
 New America High School offers schooling for young and older adults who want to go back to school for their diploma or GED.
 Academia Dolores Huerta Middle School is the only recognized dual language program in the state.

 New Mexico School for the Deaf operates a preschool facility in Las Cruces.